YazanNajem/ABGA-IMG-Scanner/README.md

 # Img Scanner App Using React, Express & Tesseract

-A simple Img Scanner application using React, Express & Tesseract.
-Supported packages: Semantic UI React,  React Webcam.
-It can recognize text/chars from captured photo or uploaded image.
+An Image Scanner Application Using React, Express & Tesseract.
+The Web App Supported packages: Semantic UI React,  React Webcam.
+This can recognize text/chars from captured photo or uploaded image.

 #
 - To try: